-This policy describes the Board of Regents’ expectations of University of Wisconsin System institutions and the University of Wisconsin System Administration in performing criminal background checks on applicants for employment, current employees, and volunteers (REGENT POLICY DOCUMENT 20-19).
+This policy describes the Board of Regents’ expectations of University of Wisconsin System institutions and the University of Wisconsin System Administration in performing criminal background checks on applicants for employment, current employees, and volunteers.

 1. Position of Trust